gauravsharma884/FDBMS-PROJECT-1-/README.md

 ## About Project

 This is a database management class projects.
-I designed a Motor Spare Parts Inventory Database Managment system with ER diagram and schema diagram
+I designed a Motorcycle Spare Parts Inventory Database Managment system with ER diagram

 ### What this system can do: